stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 As you make your selections,
 Fuel displays an icon
-(a gold triangle with an exclamation point) next to roles that are not allowed.
+(a gold triangle with an exclamation point) next to the roles that are not allowed.
 It also tells you about other environment settings that are required.

 .. image:: /_images/user_screen_shots/assign-roles2.png